folklorelabs/pockest-care-scheduler/README.md

     - Default: 0
     - Type: Number
 - **CleanFrequency**: The frequency with which to clean the Pockest (in hours).
 Use a value of 0 to skip cleaning.
 Example: a value of 12 would mean the script will clean every 12 hours.
     - Default: 0
     - Type: Number
-- **TrainFrequency**: The frequency with which to train the Pockest (in hours).
-Use a value of 0 to skip training.
-Example: a value of 12 would mean the script will train every 12 hours.
-    - Default: 0
-    - Type: Number
 - **CureFrequency**: The frequency with which to cure the Pockest (in hours).
 Use a value of 0 to skip curing.
 Example: a value of 12 would mean the script will cure every 12 hours.